privacytrustlab/ml_privacy_meter/documentation/mia.md

 </p>

 ### Evaluating MIAs
 An attack algorithm should assign a numeric score $\text{MIA}(x;f)$ to every query $x$.
 The membership decision is then obtained by thresholding the membership score.
-To evaluate the power of the MIA and assess the overall privacy risk of a target model, the commonly used metric is the area under the receiver operating characteristic curve (AUC ROC).
-The ROC curve has the true positive rate (TPR), which shows the power of the attack, as its y-axis, and the false positive rate (FPR) as its x-axis, which shows the error of the attack.
+To evaluate the power of the MIA and assess the overall privacy risk of the target model, the commonly used metric is the area under the receiver operating characteristic curve (AUC-ROC).
+The ROC curve uses the true positive rate (TPR), which shows the power of the attack, as its y-axis, and the false positive rate (FPR), which shows the error of the attack, as its x-axis.
 The larger the AUC, the stronger the MIA is.
+A clueless attacker that uniformly randomly outputs 1's and 0's will have an AUC of 0.5.

 ## Hypothesis Test for Membership Inference
 Given the game formulation of membership inference, we can construct two "worlds":